hhormazabal-dev/geimser-lex/CONTRIBUTING.md

-# Contributing to LEXSER
+# Contributing to Xel Chile

-First off, thank you for considering contributing to LEXSER!
-It's people like you that make LEXSER such a great tool.
+First off, thank you for considering contributing to Xel Chile!
+It's people like you that make Xel Chile such a great tool.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [LEXSER Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Xel Chile Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@lexser.com](mailto:contact@lexser.com).
+Please report unacceptable behavior to [contact@xelchile.com](mailto:contact@xelchile.com).

 ## How Can I Contribute?

 ### Reporting Bugs

 This is one of the simplest ways to contribute.
-If you find a bug, please open an issue on our [GitHub repository](https://github.com/lexser/lexser-platform/issues).
+If you find a bug, please open an issue on our [GitHub repository](https://github.com/xelchile/xelchile-platform/issues).

 ### Suggesting Enhancements